seth-brown/describe/README.md

 1e3,5
 ```

-To analyze the first column:
+To analyze the first column of data:

 `$ cut -f1 -d"," | describe | column -t`